 In 2014, Mike was honoured to be elected as a Surrey City Councillor.
 He enjoyed the opportunity to work hard, on behalf of his community, and make changes and proudly represent the people of Surrey, whether in his office, out in the communities and neighbourhoods, or representing the City of Surrey in another municipality.

-In the future, you can rest assured he will continue to advocate to help build a better Surrey!
+Now, and into the future, you can rest assured that Mike will continue to advocate to help build a better Surrey!